Towards a general-purpose foundation model for fMRI analysis: Methods

 \textbf{Spatiotemporal Redundancy Dropout module}.
 The STRD module is designed to address the inherent redundancy in fMRI data, which have slow spatial and temporal updates and contains significant context redundancy.
 By selectively masking redundant spatiotemporal information in masked image modeling paradigm ~\cite{xie2023data,he2022masked}, STRD encourages the model to focus on capturing complex long-range relationships within 4D fMRI sequences.
 In our approach, both spatial and temporal neighborhood redundancies are randomly dropped.
 For spatial contexts, if the model can reconstruct using temporal information, spatial redundancy is reduced through attention dropout.
 Conversely, for temporal contexts, if spatial information suffices for reconstruction, temporal redundancy is dropped.
 This dual approach ensures the model learns to model long-range spatiotemporal dependencies in fMRI data rather than relying on local redundancies.
-Mathematically, let \( A \) denote the attention matrix, and define the spatial matching probability \( f_{\text{spatial}}(i) \) and temporal matching probability \( f_{\text{temp}}(i) \) as follows:
+Mathematically, assume the input fMRI volume has dimensions $w \times h \times l \times t$.
+After patchification, it becomes $w' \times h' \times l' \times t'$, yielding $N_p$ patches.
+The attention matrix $A$ therefore lies in $\mathbb{R}^{N_p \times N_p}$.
+We define the spatial matching probability $f_{\text{spat}}(i)$ and the temporal matching probability $f_{\text{temp}}(i)$ as follows: